TrustedFirmware-M/tf-m-extras/docs/partitions/adac/adac_impl_for_rse.rst

 ====================================

 Classification of various debug zones is platform/system specific.
-For system with RSS subsystem, these are mainly classified into CCA security domain debug and Non-CCA debug zones.
+For system with RSE subsystem, these are mainly classified into CCA security domain debug and Non-CCA debug zones.

 - ``tfm_debug_zones``: enumerates 2 CCA and 4 Non-CCA debug zones.